 It is important you feel able to ask questions in order to understand what is happening.
 Medical and nursing staff will be there to support you and to answer any questions you may have.

-The Chaplaincy Team is here to be a listening ear and a helping hand for you, your family and friends during your stay in hospital.
-As employed members of Kettering General Hospital NHS Foundation Trust, Chaplains are members of hospital staff trained to provide religious, spiritual and pastoral care to all our patients, visitors and staff.
+The Chaplains are here to be a listening ear and a helping hand for you, your family and friends during your stay in hospital.
+Chaplains are members of hospital staff trained to provide religious, spiritual and pastoral care to all our patients, visitors and staff.

 The Chaplains regularly visit the wards and are always happy to see patients or visitors.
 They are available to listen and provide practical help and support.
 Outside of normal working hours we provide a 24/7 on-call service.
 If you ask the nursing staff they can always contact us.

-Working alongside the Chaplains are Chaplaincy Volunteers who visit the wards during the week and help with bringing people to the Chapel for the Sunday service.
+Working alongside the Chaplains are Chaplaincy Volunteers who visit the wards during the week and weekends.

 We also have a Multi-Faith group, comprised of local people from different faiths (including Bahá’í, Buddhist, Hindu, Jewish, Muslim) who are able to visit in the hospital and minister as requested.

-The Chapel of Peace, near to the Main Reception, is always open and provides a quiet retreat in the midst of a busy hospital.
+The Multi-Faith Chapel, near to the Main Reception, is always open and provides a quiet retreat in the midst of a busy hospital.
 It is a place for prayer and quiet reflection for people of all faiths and beliefs.
 A Multi-Faith Prayer Room (with washing facilities alongside), is also available in the main hospital.

 If you would like a Chaplain or a member of the Multi-Faith group to visit, please call us on: 01536 492609, email email@example.com or ask a member of staff to contact us on your behalf.

 We would like to hear what you think.